Uberspace/lab/source/guide_ethercalc.rst

 Install node module
 -------------------

-Install the node module using the provided node packet manager `npm`:
+Create a directory, ``cd`` into it and install the node module using the provided node packet manager `npm`:

 .. code-block:: console

- [isabell@stardust ~]$ npm install ethercalc
+ [isabell@stardust ~]$ mkdir ethercalc
- [isabell@stardust ~]$
+ [isabell@stardust ~]$ cd ethercalc
+ [isabell@stardust ethercalc]$ npm install ethercalc [isabell@stardust ethercalc]$

-.. warning:: Make sure that you installed and configured :lab:`Redis <guide_redis>` as described in the guide before, otherwise Ethercalc will crash immediately.
+.. warning:: Make sure that you installed and configured :lab:`Redis <guide_redis>` as described in the guide before, otherwise EtherCalc will crash immediately.

 Fixing Path Issue
 ^^^^^^^^^^^^^^^^^
-.. note:: At the time of creating this guide there is an issue_ of Ethercalc trying to access the Nodemule `Socialcalc` in an outdatet directory.
+.. note:: At the time of creating this guide there is an issue_ of EtherCalc trying to access the Nodemule `Socialcalc` in an outdatet directory.
 You **can** skip this step, but if you ran into issues i recommend to set the following symlink to fix it:

 ::